The Most Fun DC Dates To Go On Right Now

-To state the obvious -- the COVID-19 pandemic has shaken up the world of dating as we once knew it.
+To state the obvious—the pandemic has shaken up the world of dating as we once knew it.
 Gone (for now) are the days of the classic dimly lit restaurant dinner, the movie theater meet-up, or the live concert date.
-That being said, as the days grow colder and we begin to enter the notorious cuffing season, Washingtonians can’t stay dateless forever.

-Meridian Hill Park -- “a garden fit for an aristocrat, open to the public” -- is a picturesque place to stroll around at any time of the year.
+Meridian Hill Park—“a garden fit for an aristocrat, open to the public”—is a picturesque place to stroll around at any time of the year.
 It has the longest cascading fountain in North America and is always chock-full of (very good) dogs to love on.
-Take your date to pick up some hot coffee or a steaming chai latte from Potter House, just a few blocks from the top of the park and then go for a leisurely stroll, or bring a blanket and some fall goodies from home for a socially distant picnic.
+Take your date to pick up some hot coffee or steaming cocoa from Potter House, just a few blocks from the top of the park and then go for a leisurely stroll.
 Bonus: Come on a Sunday for the opportunity to participate in or watch the weekly drum circle.

-Toss on a light jacket and head out on a hike with your date for some much-needed fresh air.
+Bundle up and head out on a hike with your date to connect over your shared love of the great outdoors.
 With plenty of scenic options nearby to choose from, we suggest picking the distance and difficulty of the trail depending on how many dates you’ve been on previously.
 First dates might want to opt for a walk on the beautiful Theodore Roosevelt Island, a quick stroll across the Key Bridge from Georgetown.
 There, take in views of the Potomac and picturesque Georgetown across the way.
 More advanced dates might want to take a quick drive to check out Great Falls Park to view some of its spectacular waterfalls together.

 Here’s a chance to impress your date with your kitchen skills.
 Try a French cooking class by chef Patrice, a former White House chef, or an Asian meal like Pad Thai and Mango Sticky Rice or Hakka Stir-fry by Kitchen Rodeo.
 It’ll be a chance for you two to test your teamwork, support struggling chefs, and enjoy a delicious meal at home together.